ericwbailey/ericwbailey.website/source/writing/a11y-is-web-accessibility.md

 A screen reader reads the screen the way the person using it has instructed it to.
 You don’t want to try and overwrite its verbosity and pronunciation settings, as you’d be disrupting someone’s explicit preferences and expectations.
 Doing so also indirectly communicates that you think that the way they interact with technology is invalid.

-<blockquote class="twitter-tweet"><p lang="en" dir="ltr">I&#39;ve had web devs ask me if they can control what the screen reader says or which voice or speed it is said in.
+<blockquote class="twitter-tweet" aria-label="I've had web devs ask me if they can control what the screen reader says or which voice or speed it is said in.
+I said no, and that's a good thing.
+All that would achieve is that your users would hate you.
+Tweet by Geoff Shang, posted on August 9, 2020."><p lang="en" dir="ltr">I&#39;ve had web devs ask me if they can control what the screen reader says or which voice or speed it is said in.
 I said no, and that&#39;s a good thing.
 All that would achieve is that your users would hate you. <a href="https://t.co/UsuAB3Zajv">https://t.co/UsuAB3Zajv</a>
 &mdash; Geoff Shang (@GShang) <a href="https://twitter.com/GShang/status/1292454216099926018?ref_src=twsrc%5Etfw">August 9, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 ## How do I use it?